ranhya/ranhya.github.io/content/post/2025/sept-what-ive-been-playing.md

 ---
-title: "What I've Been Playing"
+title: what ive been playing
 subtitle: For the month of September!
 author: Nasu Rei
 date: 2025-09-20